vikrampawar/book-highlights/pages/enterprise-api-management.md

 There are tools on the market dedicated to the API design-first cycle, the most popular ones being Apiary.io and SwaggerHub (swagger.io); however, the latter only supports the OpenAPI Specification (OAS), whereas Apiary offers OAS in addition to API Blueprint. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/84aa45a8-44b6-4007-b9c6-0cda98b2db48.xhtml#90de67a0-ddf3-4859-803d-e941f675da97))

-## APIs to monetize on information assets

-APIs, on the other hand, are better suited to providing insight about how/by who/when/why information is being accessed, therefore giving the business the ability to make better use of information to, for example, determine which assets have better capital potential. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/9ed3eed4-a822-4d96-a3dd-6be15104eb64.xhtml#48868027-6921-45d4-a9b2-aeef0972ed70))

 ## APIs as an enabler for innovation and bimodal IT